bogdanfinn/tmdb-bundle/README.md

     api_key: "API_KEY_HERE"
     use_models: true
 ```
 If use set `use_models` to `true` the Services return Model instances of Movies, TvShows, Episodes and Seasons located under `bogdanfinn/tmdbBundle/Model`.
-If you set `use_models` the services return JSON objects.
+If you set `use_models` to `false` the services return JSON objects.

 Step 3: Usage
 ----------------